Olufela Olomola: Southampton

 Born in London, England to Nigerian parents, Olomola is a former Arsenal youth graduate.
 He scored five goals in 26 appearances for the Southampton under-18s during the 2014–15 campaign.
 The following season, Olomola was appointed captain of the under-18s side ahead of the 2015–16 season.
 He was promoted to the Southampton under-21 squad later that season.
-Olomola was named as an unused substitute by first-team boss Ronald Koeman in Saints' 1–1 home draw against Sunderland on 5 March 2016.
-He made a fine start to the 2016–17 campaign, scoring a brace in Southampton's 4–1 away drubbing of Liverpool at Prenton Park in the first match of the U23 Premier League 2 (Division 2) Championship.
+Olomola was named as an unused substitute by first-team boss Ronald Koeman in Saints 1–1 home draw against Sunderland on 5 March 2016.

+He made a fine start to the 2016–17 campaign, scoring a brace in Southampton's 4–1 away victory over Liverpool at Prenton Park in the first match of the U23 Premier League 2 (Division 2) Championship.

 Olomola made his professional debut for Southampton on 26 October 2016, coming on in the 26th minute for Jay Rodriguez in a 1–0 EFL Cup win over Sunderland.